-Because an OB can contain only one target, science and associated calibration stars (cf. Sect.
+Because an OB can contain only one target or set of targets (e.g. combination of fringe-tracker and science target), science and associated calibration stars (cf. Sect.
 7) should be provided as two different OBs.
 Thus each science object OB should be accompanied by a calibrator OB.
-These OBs should be identical in instrument setup, having only different target coordinates.
+These OBs should be identical in instrument set-up, having only different target coordinates.